MattHondrakis/DataAnalysis/Coursera Case Study/Bikes.md

 # Google Analytics Case Study: Cyclistic

-The purpose of this case study is the dive into the data and find the differences between members and casuals, with the hopes of converting casuals to members.
+The purpose of this case study is the dive into the data and find differences between members and casuals, with the hopes of converting casuals to members.
 Members are individuals that buy an annual subscription service, while casuals are individuals that buy single ride